peteroupc/peteroupc.github.io/colorgen.md

     END METHOD

 <a id=Color_Mixture></a>
-## Color Mixture
+### Color Mixture

-In a [Web article](http://scottburns.us/subtractive-color-mixture/), Scott A. Burns indicates that the color mixture of two pigments, or the mixture of two colors that is similar to mixing two pigments with those colors, can be simulated by&mdash;
+In "[Subtractive Color Mixture Computation](http://scottburns.us/subtractive-color-mixture/)", Scott A. Burns indicates that the color mixture of two pigments, or the mixture of two colors that is similar to mixing two pigments with those colors, can be simulated by&mdash;

 1. finding the [_reflectance curves_](#Spectral_Color_Functions) of the pigments or colors,
 2. generating a mixed reflectance curve by the _weighted geometric mean_ of the source curves, which takes into account the relative proportions of the colors or pigments in the mixture, and
 3. converting the mixed reflectance curve to an RGB color.<sup>[(24)](#Note24)</sup>

-S. Burns uses the term _subtractive color mixture_ for this kind of mixing.

 For convenience, computing the weighted geometric mean of one or more numbers is given below.